-Frequently Asked Questions Regarding Keratoconus
+Frequently Asked Question about Keratoconus at

-What is Keratoconus?
+What Is Keratoconus?

 Keratoconus gets its name from the cone-like shape assumed by corneas affected by this condition.
 In this condition, the corneas lose their normally spherical shape in favor of an increasing outward conical bulge.
 This deformation alters the way incoming light enters the eye, resulting in blurry vision.

 The corneal bulge created by keratoconus effectively lengthens the eye, causing myopia.
 The abnormal curvature of the cornea also produces astigmatism.
 If the cornea experiences too much structural stress, it may develop cracking and swelling that blurs vision further.